bioeconometrician/bioeconometrician.github.io/_posts/2018-07-02-unruly_times.md

 > Edmund Burke possessed and had sedulously sharpened that eye which sees all things, actions and events in relation to the laws that determine their existence and circumscribe their possibility.
 He referred habitually to principles.
 He was a scientific statesman; and therefore a seer.
 For every principle contains in itself the germs of a prophecy; and as the prophetic power is the essential privilege of science, so the fulfillment of its oracles supplies the outward and (to men in general) the only test of its claim to the title.
 Wearisome as Burke's refinements appeared to his parliamentary auditors, yet the cultivated classes throughout Europe have reason to be thankful that he went of refining and thought of convincing while they thought of dining.

 One area in which both men were and remained progressive throughout their life was in the education of children.
-Both had experienced and thought terrible the way in which education was a brutalizing experience for most children.
+Both had experienced and thought terrible the way in which education was a brutalizing experience for most students.
 Jean-Jacques Rousseau's [Emile](https://en.wikipedia.org/wiki/Emile,_or_On_Education) had a disproportionate effect on the thinking of Men of Feeling towards the subject of education and how this formative experience could create the ideal and humane citizen.

 > Coleridge's notebooks make it clear that he was a precise and loving observer of his own children's development.
 He believed children should be happy--his own childhood anxieties had left marks on his character which he associated with his adult failures and illnesses.